A lot or a little?

 What parents need to know

 Parents need to know that this isn't their ordinary alphabet book.
-Sophisticated readers, as well as the youngest, will find something of interest here, and nothing inappropriate.
+Each page presents an original work of abstract art -- either a sculpture, painting, or collage -- and focuses on one letter and words that start with it.
+Sophisticated readers, as well as the youngest, will find something of interest here.

 What's the story?